 The transition from childhood to adolescence is a challenging one which brings a number of changes and fluctuations in our experiences and understandings of well-being and its influences.
 A key part of adolescence is forging our identity and individuality which is influenced by a multitude of relationships, external factors, hormones, hobbies and interests.
-It is vitally important that an individual has plenty of opportunities to gain new experiences and learn new things throughout adolescence.
-The importance of understanding the value of our natural environment is key to becoming responsible citizens, while also being aware of the opportunities it can provide and the challenges in tackling the current climate and nature emergencies.
+Having plenty of opportunities to gain new experiences and learn new things throughout adolescence.